 With the magnetic frames attached to your filters and the adapter strips fitted to your filter holder you can take full advantage of being able to snap filters on and off in seconds without touching the filter’s surface.
-Better still, they allow you to stack filters on top of one another and can prevent pesky fingerprint marks at the edges.
+Better still, they allow you to stack filters on top of one another which saves space in the camera bag.

 NiSi Compact Camera Filter System

 NiSi produces an extensive range of high-quality glass filters and filter systems.
-We were mightily impressed by the Compact Camera Filter System when we reviewed it last year, which is available to users of large-sensor, fixed-lens compact cameras, namely the Ricoh GR2/GR3, Sony RX100 VI/RX100 VII and Fujifilm X100-series.
+We were mightily impressed by the Compact Camera Filter System when we reviewed it, which is available to users of large-sensor, fixed-lens compact cameras, namely the Ricoh GR2/GR3, Sony RX100 VI/RX100 VII and Fujifilm X100-series.
 Check out our review which featured the system for Fujifilm X100-series compacts here.

 Polar Pro Summit Landscape Kit

 PolarPro’s Summit system is aimed at serious enthusiasts and professional landscape photographers who shoot on full frame and are willing to spend more for a premium product.
-With aluminium frames built around each filter for fingerprint-free installation, a low-profile circular polariser and hassle-free user experience, we described it as one of the most refined filter systems we’ve ever tested when we reviewed it last year.
+With aluminium frames built around each filter for fingerprint-free installation, a low-profile circular polariser and hassle-free user experience, we described it as one of the most refined filter systems we’ve ever tested when we reviewed it.
+Click here to read the review.